kr-g/gitonic/README.md

 # recommended readings prior using gitonic

-ań introduction on how git works in general can be found in the official git documentation in section [`Git-Basics`](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).
+an introduction on how git works in general can be found in the official git documentation in section [`Git-Basics`](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository).